yozi66/yaspec/prompts.md

 I did run the tool.
 The template was created as ../tmp-electron-vite-react-app

 Moved tmp-electron-vite-react-app into the current directory.
 You will be able to read it now.

+Apply the electron-vite-react template to the current project.
+You can find it in tmp-electron-vite-react-app.